707 S Mathews

-As part of broader research in the environmental humanities, I am also collaborating on two edited volumes:
+As part of broader research in the environmental humanities, Fornoff has co-edited two collections:

-Timescales: Ecological Temporalities Across Disciplines, co-edited with Bethany Wiggin and Patricia Kim, brings together interdisciplinary research on the question of time in the Anthropocene.
+Timescales: Thinking Across Ecological Temporalities (University of Minnesota Press, 2020), co-edited with Bethany Wiggin and Patricia Kim, brings together interdisciplinary research on the question of time in the Anthropocene.

-Pushing Past the Human in Latin American Cinema, co-edited with Gisela Heffes, theorizes the rich cinematic production coming out of Latin America that attends to environmental questions.
+Pushing Past the Human in Latin American Cinema (SUNY Press, 2021), co-edited with Gisela Heffes, theorizes the rich cinematic production coming out of Latin America that attends to environmental questions.

 - SPAN 326: Beyond the Human: Animals in Latin American Culture

 - SPAN 467: Romance & Race in 19th century Latin American Literature